Alex-Isabella/mcu-performance-analysis/ANALYSIS.md

 - **The Numbers** — budget, opening weekend, domestic gross, worldwide gross

 ### Scope
 All 36 MCU theatrical films released as of data collection, Phase One through Phase Five.
-Phase Six was excluded from era-comparison analysis because, at the time of collection, only one Phase Six film (*Captain America: Brave New World*) had released — a sample size of one is not large enough to characterize a "phase."
+Phase Six was excluded from era-comparison analysis because, at the time of collection, only one Phase Six film (*Fantastic Four*) had released, a sample size of one is not large enough to characterize a "phase."

 ### A data-quality note worth flagging
 *Captain America: Brave New World* was initially mislabeled as a Phase Six film in this project's seed data.
 This was caught and corrected after cross-referencing Marvel's official phase groupings, which place it in Phase Five alongside *Thunderbolts\**.
-The correction is preserved in `sql/03_fix_phase_mislabel.sql` rather than silently edited out, since being transparent about a caught-and-fixed error is more credible than pretending the dataset was perfect from the start.
+The correction is preserved in `sql/03_fix_phase_mislabel.sql` rather than silently edited out, since being transparent about a caught and fixed error is more credible than pretending the dataset was perfect from the start.

 ### Database design
 Data was loaded into a normalized PostgreSQL schema — five tables (`films`, `film_details`, `film_cast`, `ratings`, `financials`) joined on film title, with foreign-key constraints enforcing referential integrity.
 Text-formatted fields from the source APIs (e.g., Rotten Tomatoes scores arriving as `"94%"`, IMDb vote counts as `"1,223,183"`) were converted into clean numeric columns via a dedicated cleaning pass before any analysis was run on them.